-2.2.9.1.
-Deans of the Colleges
+2.2.8.1.
+Deans of the Undergraduate Colleges

-An academic dean heads each of the University's colleges.
-Deans are appointed by the President upon recommendation by the Vice President for Academic Affairs.
-Each is responsible to the Vice President for Academic Affairs for directing and supervising programs and activities in the college through school directors, program directors/coordinators, department heads, and faculty and for coordinating the work in the college with the other academic divisions.
+Five academic deans head the undergraduate colleges of the University.
+They are appointed by the President upon recommendation by the Provost and Vice President for Academic Affairs.
+Each is responsible to the Provost and Vice President for Academic Affairs for directing and supervising programs and activities in the college through department heads/faculty chairs/program directors and faculty and for coordinating the work in the college with the other academic divisions.

-The dean of each college provides leadership in scholarship, curriculum development, and, with the Vice President for Academic Affairs and the Chief Business Officer, develops and allocates annual budgets.
+The dean of each college provides leadership in scholarship, curriculum development, and, with the Provost and Vice President for Academic Affairs and the Vice President for Business Affairs, develops and allocates annual budgets.

-The position of the dean entails working closely with school directors and faculty in determining recommendations on curricula changes, faculty employment and separation, leaves of absence, salary changes, and promotions and tenure.
+The position of the dean entails working closely with department heads/faculty chairs/program directors and faculty in determining recommendations on curricula changes, faculty employment and separation, leaves of absence, salary changes, and promotions.
 The dean evaluates transfer credits, maintains attendance records for students, and approves and recommends candidates for degrees.
 The dean's duties also include coordination with other colleges to avoid duplicating course offerings.